bwkimmel/mcstrings/README.md

 ### Patch

+    WARNING: This command will modify your world in-place.
+You should make a backup of your world before proceeding.

 The `patch` command patches strings from a CSV file as described above into a Minecraft world.
 Strings in the world that are not present in the CSV file are left unmodified.